erf/vid/README.md

 ## Features 📋

-- a minimal modal vi-like text editor for the terminal 🤓
+- a minimal fast modal vi-like text editor for the terminal 🤓
 - correct rendering, cursor movement and editing of unicode characters and emojis ❤️‍🔥
-- made for modern terminal emulators (WezTerm <3) and the latest Unicode version 15 📚
+- made for modern terminal emulators (WezTerm <3) and the latest Unicode version (15) 📚
 - written in pragmatic Dart code 💻

 ## Non-Goals 🛑